Nikoms/phpunit-fail-lover/README.md

 ### Main usage

-To use this plugin, simply run this command:
+To use this plugin, simply run the phpunit command `phpunit`.

-`phpunit -d fail-lover=replay`

 What does it do?